 Photo copyright: essygie via Flickr Creative Commons.

-- The Lancet: In Bangladesh, arsenic poisoning is a neglected issue (EN)
+- The Lancet: In Bangladesh, Arsenic Poisoning is a Neglected Issue (UK ,UK ,THE LANCET ,2016)